 Steam Fair FM was co-founded by Chris Evans and Patrick Heeley in 2003.
 Both shared a lifelong interest in radio broadcasting, and saw the potential for large shows such as the Great Dorset Steam Fair to have their "own" radio station, uniquely serving the event with show news and information, interviews, traffic, weather, and a full 24 hour entertainment service.

 Now in its 17th year of broadcasting, the station is independently owned and operated by Event Radio Associates, headed by co-founder Patrick Heeley.
 It is financially supported by a special partnership with the show and the National Traction Engine Trust, and through advertising and sponsorship.

 Steam Fair FM broadcasts in the FM waveband on 87.9mhz from purpose built studios at the top of the showfield.
 The station operates under a "Restricted Service Licence" (RSL) issued by Ofcom – the government appointed body which oversees all broadcasting and communications in the UK.
 The antenna is on high ground, ensuring powerful coverage of the show area, and a consistent signal for those travelling in and out by car.

-Steam Fair FM’s broadcast is also available worldwide via the internet , enabling visitors to "tune in" before or after their show visit….or indeed, if you are unable to get to the show physically.
-The stream is available through all major players, and can also be connected through smartphones, and other portable media using the "Tune In" App.
-Details are posted on the Homepage of this website before the show.
+Steam Fair FM’s broadcast is also available worldwide through our online stream, enabling listeners to 'tune in' any time, anywhere during the broadcast period.
+The stream is available through all major players, and can also be connected through smartphones, and other portable media using the 'Tune In' App.
+For Alexa and other assistants, simply instuct “Play Steam Fair FM on Tune-In” A link to the stream is posted on the Homepage of this website before the show.